TheMarex/ba-thesis/text/2_models.md

 stable trajectories.

 For flat ground contact of our support foot with the floor the ZMP corresponds with the position of the center of pressure (CoP).
-Indeed, some author (notably Pratt) prefer to use the term CoP instead of ZMP.
+Indeed, some authors (notably Pratt) prefer to use the term CoP instead of ZMP.
 In the context of this thesis, we will use the term ZMP.

 The CoP (and in flat ground contact the ZMP) of an object in contact with the ground can be computed as the sum of all contact points $p_1, \dots, p_n$ weighted by the forces in $z$-direction $f_{1z}, \dots, f_{nz}$ that is applied: